falkTX/Carla/INSTALL.md

  - python3-rdflib (for LADSPA-RDF support)

-The python version used and tested is python3.2. <br/>
+The python version used and tested is python3.2.
+Older versions won't work! <br/>
 After install, Carla will still work on distros with python2 as default, without any additional work.

 <br/>